-Data tracking and web analytics play a big role in the everyday life of data nerds like us.
-And while we should all base our marketing efforts on reliable data, it's worth talking about how reliable your analytics really is.
-I'd like to tell you about the dark monster hiding in it, a considerable flow of traffic that goes untracked, or simply Dark Social.
+Data tracking and web analytics play a big role in the everyday life of a marketer.
+And while we should all base our marketing efforts on reliable data, it's worth talking about how unreliable your analytics data can be.
+One issue you may not even realize you have is that a considerable flow of social traffic goes untracked or mis-attributed.
+We call this Dark Social.

 The term "Dark Social" was first coined by Alexis C. Madrigal in 2012 and denotes the URLs that have been copied and pasted.
-What does this have to do with your web traffic?
-Bear with us on this, it requires some explaining.
+So, here's what does this can do to your web traffic:

 How is Social Traffic tracked?